 Magical Realism: Spirituality as Poetic Naturalism.

-Queer Dharma Circle, in one of its manifestations, blends Buddhist and Yoga Dharma with Radical Faerie queer culture and ecological spirituality.
+Queer Dharma Circle, in one of its manifestations, blends Buddhist and Yoga Dharma with Radical Faerie culture and ecological spirituality.

 From the Yoga and Hindu traditions, we cultivate an awakening around gender and sexuality.
 The Yoga-Hindu tradition has always elevated feminine deities (Devi) and bi-gendered deities (Shiva/Shakti) and feminine cosmology.
 It has openly honored sexuality and homosexuality in sacred art.
 It has always recognized Third Gender persons (trityapakriti) and provides a sacred and communal role for Third Gender persons.
-So in our practice, we also cultivate the feminine and gender non-conformity.
+So in our practice, we cultivate the feminine and gender non-conformity.

 Both Yoga and Buddhist cultural legacies have recognized and honored different embodiment: deities in animal embodiments (Ganesha, Hanuman), sacred healing in plant embodiments (Ayurveda, Bodhi Tree), and our connectedness to all forms of living embodiment in the process of evolution (karma/rebirth).

-Finally, through ecological spiritual practice, we recognize and honor Gaia as our living earth body.
-We awaken through knowledge and practice of deep ecology, systems theory, and eco-spirituality.
-On the Farm and in our political practice, we work toward the regeneration of the biosphere to end the ecological harm that privileges one species, human beings, over all other living species.
+Through ecological spiritual practice, we recognize and honor Gaia as our living earth body.
+We awaken through the dharma knowledge and practice of deep ecology, systems theory, and eco-spirituality.
+This grounds our spiritual practice in the natural world, yielding a Poetic Naturalism.